-No matter how you look at it, the toll of diabetes and prediabetes is staggering whether you’re the patient, the primary care physician, the employer or the health plan.
+No matter how you look at it, the toll of diabetes and prediabetes is staggering whether you're the patient, primary-care physician, the employer or the health plan.

 - Nearly 30 million Americans have diabetes.